garris/BackstopJS/README.md

 ![](homepage/img/browserReport.png)

 Using the report property in `backstop.json` enable or disable browser or server-side-reporting by including/excluding the respective properties...

-    "report": ["browser", "SSR"]
+    "report": ["browser", "CLI"]

-Try using the SSR option and run the browser report when there is an issue.
+Try using the CLI option and run the browser report when there is an issue.
 Run the browser report on demand with...

     $ gulp openReport